apache/arrow/docs/source/developers/python.rst

 .. code-block::

    $ pushd arrow/python
-   $ pytest --doctest-cython
+   $ python -m pytest --doctest-cython
-   $ pytest --doctest-cython path/to/module.pyx # checking single file
+   $ python -m pytest --doctest-cython path/to/module.pyx # checking single file
    $ popd

 for ``.pyx`` and ``.pxi`` files.
 In this case you will also need to